RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 oc label rev/enter-serverless-function-00001 app.openshift.io/runtime=quarkus --overwrite
 ```

-_Note_ that if you deployed the function multiple times, the revision number (e.g. _00001_) should be different.
+If you deployed the function multiple times, the revision number (e.g. _00001_) should be different.

 Add the **function** icon to the Knative service by running the following oc command:

 ```shell
 oc label ksvc/enter-serverless-function boson.dev/function=true --overwrite
 ```

 Go to the `Topology` view in _OpenShift Developer console_: